view from the inside of a glass igloo in finland looking at the northern lights

-This post will cover all kinds of places to stay in Finland to see the Northern lights
+This post will cover the best places to stay in Lapland to see the Northern lights with an emphasis on the glass igloo hotels in Finland for observing the Northern lights.

 What’s It Like to Stay in a Glass Igloo in Finland?